vmallet/ida-plugins/README.md

 * [spu3dbg](https://github.com/revel8n/spu3dbg): Ida Pro debugger module for the anergistic SPU emulator.

+* [Stadeo](https://github.com/eset/stadeo): Stadeo is a set of tools primarily developed to facilitate analysis of Stantinko, which is a botnet performing click fraud, ad injection, social network fraud, password stealing attacks and cryptomining, using IDA.

 * [Stingray](https://github.com/darx0r/Stingray): Stingray is an IDAPython plugin for finding function strings.
 The search is from the current position onwards in the current function.
 It can do it recursively also with configurable search depth.
 The results order is the natural order of strings in the BFS search graph.

 * [Structure Dump](http://www.openrce.org/downloads/details/227/Structure_Dump): StructDump is an IDA plugin, allowing you to export IDA types into high-level language definitions.
 Currently, C++ is supported.